 If you go to the beach on a windy day you might see wavesailors in the surf at Wanda, Maroubra, Bondi, Manly, Long Reef, Newport and Palm Beach, but usually only if the wind is blowing from the North-East or South or South-East.
 When the wind is blowing strongly from the west, which is more common in winter, you are more likely to see people windsurfing in closed waters rather than surf beaches.
 In strong westerlies Foreshore Road at Botany Bay, Kurnell, Pittwater side of Palm Beach and Narrabeen Lakes are the most popular spots.

-There are large groups of windsurfers who meet each week during summer to race their boards around buoys, as in a yacht race.
+There are large groups of windsurfers who meet each week during summer to race their boards around buoys, similar to a yacht race.
 The boards used are typically longer, with centreboards which allow for racing in light winds.
 The races are run and hosted by sailing clubs.
 You can see these races during weekends on summer on the harbour, Georges River, Lake Macquarie, Lake Illawarra, Narrabeen Lakes and further afield.
-Locations include Hunters Hill, Rodd Point (Iron Cove), St George Sailing Club, Balmoral, Rose Bay, Narrabeen Lakes, Toronto, Gosford and Illawarra Yacht Club.
+Locations include Hunters Hill, Dobroyd Aquatic Club at Rodd Point (Iron Cove), St George Sailing Club, Balmoral, Rose Bay, Narrabeen Lakes, Saratoga, Toronto, Gosford and Illawarra Yacht Club.
 More club info here.